 The behavior of a billiard ball is helpful in understanding Alhazen’s problem.

-Alhazen, by means of long, complicated geometrical arguments and proofs, solved the problem via a circle’s intersection with a hyperbola.
+By means of long, complicated geometrical arguments and proofs, Alhazen solved the problem by considering a circle’s intersection with a hyperbola.

 The Sum of Fourth Powers